QuantEcon/lecture-python.myst/lectures/kalman_2.md

 At time $0$, a firm has hired the worker.

-The worker is permanently attached to the firm and so works for the  firm at dates $t =0, 1, 2, \ldots$.
+The worker is permanently attached to the firm and so works for the same  firm at all  dates $t =0, 1, 2, \ldots$.

 At the beginning of time $0$, the firm observes neither the worker's innate initial human capitl $h_0$ nor its hard-wired permanent effort level $u_0$.

 The firm believes that $u_0$ for a particular worker is drawn from a Gaussian probability distribution, and so is  described by $u_0 \sim {\mathcal N}(\hat u_0, \sigma_{u,0})$.

-The $h_t$ part of a worker's "type" moves over time, but the effort part of the type $u_t = u_0$.
+The $h_t$ part of a worker's "type" moves over time, but the effort compoent  of the worker's  type is  $u_t = u_0$.

-So from the firm's point of view, the worker's effort is  effectively an unknown  fixed  "parameter".
+This means that  from the firm's point of view, the worker's effort is  effectively an unknown  fixed  "parameter".

 At time $t\geq 1$, for a particular worker the  firm  observed  $y^{t-1} = [y_{t-1}, y_{t-2}, \ldots, y_0]$.

-The firm does not observe the  worker's "type" $h_0, u_0$.
+The firm does not observe the  worker's "type" $(h_0, u_0)$.

 But the firm  does observe the worker's  output $y_t$ at time $t$ and remembers the worker's past outputs $y^{t-1}$.